Events

 About the presentations

 This was an internal event for WEI staff and students.
-The video recording of the event and the PowerPoint presentation are available below for internal WEI staff and students only.
+The video recording of the event is available below for internal WEI staff and students only.

 The value of human labour